unocss/unocss/README.md

 ## Configurations

 UnoCSS is an atomic-CSS engine instead of a framework.
 Everything is designed with flexibility and performance in mind.
-In UnoCSS, there are no core utilities; all functionalities are provided via presets.
+There are no core utilities in UnoCSS, all functionalities are provided via presets.

-By default, UnoCSS applies [the default preset](https://github.com/unocss/unocss/tree/main/packages/preset-uno).
-Which provides a common superset of the popular utilities-first framework, including Tailwind CSS, Windi CSS, Bootstrap, Tachyons, etc.
+By default, UnoCSS applies [the default preset](https://github.com/unocss/unocss/tree/main/packages/preset-uno), which provides a common superset of the popular utilities-first frameworks Tailwind CSS, Windi CSS, Bootstrap, Tachyons, etc.

-For example, both `ml-3` (Tailwind), `ms-2` (Bootstrap), `ma4` (Tachyons), `mt-10px` (Windi CSS) are valid.
+For example: `ml-3` (Tailwind), `ms-2` (Bootstrap), `ma4` (Tachyons), and `mt-10px` (Windi CSS) are all valid.

 ```css
 .ma4 { margin: 1rem; }